You’ve heard of Xanax.

 Because Xanax addiction is an epidemic that reaches far and wide, crumbling the lives of people all over the United States.

-What was once used as a tool to improve the mental health of people battling panic disorders and anxiety disorders is now a major cause of drug abuse among people with otherwise stable mental health.
+What was once used as a tool to improve the mental health of people battling panic disorders and anxiety disorders is now a significant cause of drug abuse among people with otherwise stable mental health.

-In order to better understand this powerful anti-anxiety medication and its effects, let’s first go through the purpose of the drug, signs of a Xanax drug addiction, and withdrawal symptoms.
+To better understand this powerful anti-anxiety medication and its effects, let’s first go through the purpose of the drug, signs of a Xanax drug addiction, and withdrawal symptoms.

 Is Xanax Addictive?